luminary-cloud/steam-account-manager/README.md

 - External funds (total spend) per account.
 - New bans, cooldown changes, and VAC-Live flips surface as card badges, in-app toasts, and optional Windows tray notifications, and are logged.
 Every indicator is toggleable.

+### CS2 (Game Coordinator)
+- Connect an account to view and manage its live inventory, moving items in and out of storage units.
+- Profile medals with icons, weekly drop tracking with one-click claim, and weekly mission progress.
+- Auto-pull signs in a single account on startup and fetches every account's medals and level by Steam ID, on a cache window you set.

 ### Launch
 - One-click sign-in: closes Steam, relaunches, and types the login and Steam Guard code